theZiz/hase/hase_readme.txt

 - Added Item selection sound
 - Player list for removing a player
 - Players can be kicked
+- Inactive players in the game lobby get kicked

 1.5.4.18:
 - Smaller zoom level for starting with big windows